IsaiahHolquist/shared-mapping/README.md

 ```
 airtable_api_key = "YOUR_KEY"
 ```
-If you don't have redshift set up within R refer to this documentation for steps on gettig it set up: https://docs.google.com/document/d/1IUbxUj95HhU4YHh-k0YA7k6HZS-x4JPxyz-9fYRTluk/edit?usp=sharing
+If you don't have redshift set up within R refer to this documentation for steps on getting it set up: https://docs.google.com/document/d/1IUbxUj95HhU4YHh-k0YA7k6HZS-x4JPxyz-9fYRTluk/edit?usp=sharing

 ##  Dependencies